Technologicat/mcpyrate/CONTRIBUTING.md

    - Splitting an infinitive often improves clarity.
      - "`Zorblifying causes the resulting list to not have AST markers...`" makes it explicit the `not` applies locally to the `to have`, removing the need to scan the whole following phrase.

  - In headings, capitalize the first word only, as well as any proper names.
+Do not use [title case](https://en.wikipedia.org/wiki/Title_case).
 Combined with font styles, this eases [scanning](https://www.teachingenglish.org.uk/article/scanning).
    - Don't capitalize a proper name that officially starts with a lowercase letter.
 This includes functions and their parameters.
      - Sometimes, this leads to a sentence starting in lowercase.
 That's ok.
      - If there's a convenient and equally clear alternative wording (which still directs the reader's attention to the important thing), feel free to use that.
 If not, just accept it.